iterative/dvc/README.rst

 |

-**Data Science Version Control** or **DVC** is an **open-source** tool for data science projects.
+**Data Science Version Control** or **DVC** is an **open-source** tool for data science and machine learning projects.
 With a simple and flexible Git-like architecture and interface it helps data scientists:

-#. manage code together with data files and models;
+#. manage **machine learning models** - versioning, including data sets and transformations (scripts) that were
+   used to generate models;

 #. make projects **reproducible**;